 10. Big data

 Hospitals can collect data from a wide array of sources to provide data-driven actionable insights.
 Big data can be used to predict the number of patients expected in a hospital to improve staffing.
-Resource Management is crucial considering how overwhelmed healthcare staff has been during the pandemic.
+Resource Management is crucial, considering how overwhelmed the healthcare staff has been during the pandemic.
 Big data analytics can further be used for real-time alerts and informed strategic planning.

 Digital transformation in healthcare has a massive potential to revolutionize the healthcare industry.
 It can change the way healthcare is delivered to patients.
 Cost reduction, improved organizational efficiency, and increased patient interaction are some of the most significant benefits of digital transformation in the healthcare industry.